perazaharmonics/Image-Processing-Matrices/README.md

-# mVisual
+# mMirror
-Image processing filters and applications
+Image processing filters and applications of those filters